The Sinclair brings new restaurants and bars. (Photo by Courtney Dabney)

 The rooftop bar features 360 views of the city.
 Photo by Megan Ziots

-Fort Worth's newest boutique hotel, The Sinclair, will open this fall.
+Fort Worth's newest boutique hotel, The Sinclair, took over a historic building.

 A long-awaited North Texas hotel, The Sinclair, will open its doors in the heart of downtown Fort Worth this Thursday, October 31.

 The Art Deco structure at 512 Main Street that The Sinclair takes over was built in 1929.
 It started life as a bank, and later served for decades as an office building, most notably housing its namesake ― The Sinclair Oil Company in the 1930s.

 After falling into disrepair, its rebirth came as a result of the vision of the building’s new owner Farukh Aslam and Marriot Hotels, who have joined to give the architectural gem a modern upgrade.

 They managed to maintain the character of The Sinclair building while packing the house with modern and technological advances, in the new Marriott Autograph Collection hotel.
 The Sinclair is now Fort Worth’s first-ever smart hotel.